CADViewer/cadviewer-testapp-dotnet-core-01/README.md

 1: Install into a folder of choice

-2: If different from default install folder, then location ***appsettings.json*** and modify paths and urls to match your server settings.
+2: If different from default install folder, then locate ***appsettings.json*** and modify paths and urls to match your server settings.

 3: If different from default install folder and url, in the folder ***cadviewer/wwwroot/html*** update the JavScript variables: